hedronium/onwebed/readme.md

 Every single webpage you create with Onwebed is composed of "boxes."

-Boxes can be used to define your content, act as placeholders for reducing redundancy, or even include other pages.
+Boxes can be used to define your content, act as placeholders for reducing redundancy, house other boxs, or even include other pages.

+## It Lets You Code HTML but Visually

+As mentioned in the previous heading, your webpages are built with what is known as "boxes."
+Each box may have a label attached to it.

+Let's look at few examples to understand the concept behind labels:

+- A box with label, "div" will be seen as a "div" element.

+- A box with label, "div h1.title" will be seen as a "div" element with an "h1" element inside, having a class of "title".

+- A box with label, "link[rel='stylesheet']." will be seen as a "link" element with an attribute "rel='stylesheet'."
+The fullstop resembles that the element won't have an ending tag.

+When your page is rendered, the boxes are basically going to be converted to HTML, labels define what the box is.

 ## It's Extensible